J. B. Sumarlin: Early life

 Sumarlin graduated with an M.A. in economics from the University of California, Berkeley in 1960, and a doctorate from the University of Pittsburgh in 1968.
-His master's thesis was about Some Aspects of American and Indonesian Fiscal and Monetary Policies: A Comparative Study and his doctoral's thesis was entitled Some Aspects of Stabilization Policies and Their Institutional Problems: The Indonesian Case 1950-1960.
+His master's thesis was about Some Aspects of American and Indonesian Fiscal and Monetary Policies: A Comparative Study and his doctoral thesis was entitled Some Aspects of Stabilization Policies and Their Institutional Problems: The Indonesian Case 1950-1960.

 After graduating with an undergraduate degree (S1 in the Indonesian system) at the University of Indonesia in 1958, Sumarlin served as a teaching assistant for some years.
 In 1965 he was appointed as a lecturer in the FEUI, then as a professor in 1979.
 Previously, he had worked in an industrial company in Jakarta.
 During earlier political struggles, Sumarlin had worked as a member of the Indonesian Red Cross, and as a recruit in the Indonesian armed forces (Tentara Nasional Indonesia, or TNI) in East Java.
 For his service, in 1973 he received the Mahaputra Utama star, one of the highest honours awarded in Indonesia.
 Two years later he was awarded the Grand Cross in the Order of Leopold II of the Belgian government.
 In his private life, Sumarlin was a sports enthusiast and enjoyed tennis and jogging.
 He was married to Th.
 Yostiana Soedarmi.
 Together they had four children.

 Sumarlin had a slight build and this was associated with an incident that became well known among his colleagues in Jakarta.
-Around 1969, during the early stage of the work of the New Order government of president Soeharto, in his position as Deputy Minister of the Indonesian National Planning Agency, Bappenas, Sumarlin was often required to accompany the Chair of Bappenas, Professor Widjojo Nitisastro, to Cabinet meetings.
+Around 1969, during the early stage of the work of the New Order government of President Soeharto, in his position as Deputy Minister of the Indonesian National Planning Agency, Bappenas, Sumarlin was often required to accompany the Chair of Bappenas, Professor Widjojo Nitisastro, to Cabinet meetings.
 During one of the meetings at the National Palace, Cabinet Secretary Sudharmono is said to have casually gestured towards Sumarlin asking, "Who is the boy sitting there, Widjojo?"
 Widjojo then introduced Sumarlin to the Cabinet Secretary.
 Sudharmono responded that, indeed, he recalled that Widjojo had mentioned that he was recruiting a team to work with him in the National Planning Agency.

 After the incident, Sumarlin was reluctant to continue attending Cabinet meetings, knowing that attendance was usually severely limited and the names of participants needed to be notified to Cabinet Secretary Sudharmono beforehand.
 But Widjojo encouraged Sumarlin to continue attending.
 Widjojo's approach proved correct because, in time, Sumarlin became one of Soeharto's most trusted economics advisers.

 While serving as Deputy Chair of Bappenas, Sumarlin was closely involved in drafting government reforms with guidance from Cabinet Secretary Sudharmono.
 He was regularly involved, for example, in the preparation of the key Annex document attached to the Presidential State Address released on August 16 each year for presentation to parliament.
 He was also actively in government administration as a member of various official teams charged with reviews of procedures governing such things as controls over the procurement of goods and equipment.